-NOTE: Remember to complete all the text boxes in Section 3 for each NHHBG-funded program.
-If you are completing an electronic version of this form, you may copy and paste text boxes 1.1 through 1.11 as needed to describe each of your programs.
-If you are completing this form in hard copy, you may photocopy Section 3 as needed to describe each of your programs.

-- 1.1 Program Name and Unique Identifier: Crime Prevention (AHP XIII) - 1.2 Program Description (This should be the description of the planned program.):

-This activity provides funds for the Department to plan, coordinate with law enforcement and homestead communities and where appropriate implement safety and security measures to protect residents of homestead communities from crime.
-The 2020 Beneficiary Study Lessee Report noted that residents of DHHL Homestead communities generally know and look out for one another and want to remain in their neighborhood with close to eight out of ten residents reporting that they feel safe in their community day and night.
-Nevertheless, recent incidents like the investigation of illegal activity such as an illegal game room, unauthorized campers necessitating cleanup and the installation of a fence, or illegal dumping requiring removal of intentionally abandoned vehicles and gate installation should be addressed through appropriate crime prevention personnel and measures.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (21) Crime Prevention and Safety [810(b)(4)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.1 Program Name and Unique Identifier: Operation & Maintenance of NHHBG-Assisted Units (AHP XII) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for the operation and maintenance of NHHBG-Assisted Units.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (20) Operation and Maintenance of NHHBG-Assisted Units [810(b)(3)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (11) Reduction in crime reports

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):

-Homestead communities with a larger percentage of Native Hawaiians with incomes at or below 80% AMI would benefit from funding for programs and services aimed at reducing illegal activity.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):
+If more than one outcome applies, create a separate program for each outcome.): (5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiians eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI would be assisted through transitional or affordable rental housing.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): DHHL will contract with a service provider to operate and maintain NHHBG-Assisted Units in Kalaeloa, Oahu for homeless native Hawaiian beneficiaries that are on DHHL's applicant wait lists whose income is at or below 80% AMI.

-The assistance will be tailored to meet the needs and concerns of each homestead community.

 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Dollars \$100,000
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 18